 Note.
 HB = health behavior.
 B = unstandardized regression coefficient.
 SE = standard error. β = standardized regression coefficient.
 Step 1 assessed main effects and step 2 the interaction effect.
 Living with parents was represented as a dummy variable.
 Parents’ HB refers to the corresponding participant behavior.
-For the interaction, parental HB and coresidence with parents were centered at their means. a p < .05, b p < .01.
+For the interaction, parental HB and coresidence with parents were centered at their means. * p < .05, ** p < .01.

-6.5.
+3.5.
 Social Ties’ Efforts to Encourage Health Risk Behaviors.
 Efforts from the partner to consume alcohol moderated the relationship of participants’ binge drinking behavior and expectations with their partner’s alcohol use patterns (see Table 2).
 Follow-up analyses indicated that the association between participant current and expected binge drinking and the partner’s alcohol use was stronger among participants whose partner frequently encourages drinking (β’s ranged from .40 to .30 and p’s ranged from .02 to .01) than among participants whose partner does not frequently encourage drinking (β’s ranged from .10 to .05 and p’s ranged from .51 to .92).
 Significant moderating effects of social ties' encouragement for other kinds of unhealthy behavior were not found.
 Accordingly, the fourth hypothesis was only supported regarding the partner’s encouragement to drink alcohol.